 - When there are obstacles in your path, it doesn’t matter who put them there, you/ others / life, but when you hit that obstacle weariness sets in.

 - When attacks come your way.
 In life there are always problems.
-People are paid to solve problems.
+That’s why people are paid to solve problems.
 The bigger the problems the more they get paid.
 Everything in society runs on trouble and the people who are paid to solve these have jobs.
 Trouble is the reality of everything and Jesus warned of trouble in this life.

 - When we encounter limited or slow progress.
 Or when dreams and goals have not been achieved.
 When the fruit you were hoping for after all your effort is not forthcoming.
 When you feel disappointed about how things have turned out and where you are.